SPECIALIZING IN 100% FAIR CHASE

 AVAILABILITY and BOOKING - All hunts are available on a first come basis.
 To ensure quality and success, our clientele will be a maximum of 4 hunters (either one hunter per guide or two hunters per guide) per week, per camp, for rifle season and a maximum of 4 hunters per week for all other elk and deer hunts.

-DEPOSITS - All hunts require a 25% non-refundable deposit at the time of booking unless other arrangements are made.
+DEPOSITS - All hunts require a 30% non-refundable credit card deposit at the time of booking, unless other arrangements are made.
 Hunts booked within 6 months of the hunt start require a 50% Deposit.
-The hunt balance is due 30 days prior to the hunt.
-We accept money orders, cashier checks, personal checks, Visa, MasterCard and Discover.
+The hunt balance is due 60 days prior to the hunt.
+We accept money orders, cashier checks, personal checks, Visa, MasterCard, Amex and Discover for final payments.
 We also accept ATM debit cards.
-Unfortunately, we will no longer accept personal checks for final payments unless made prior to the 30-day deadline.
+Unfortunately, we will no longer accept personal checks for final payments unless made prior to the 60-day deadline.

 West side Elk tag required